Function Templates

 }

 the compiler generates a fully specialized function template for int and double: max<int> and max<double>.
-The generic part is in both cases empty: template<> Thanks to C++ Insights, here are the insights.
+The generic part is, in both cases, empty: template<> Thanks to C++ Insights, here are the insights.

 functionTempateIntDouble

 Okay, now I can dive into the details.
-What happens, when function templates and non-template functions (in short functions) overload?
+What happens when function templates and non-template functions (in short functions) overload?

-Rainer D 6 P2 540x540Modernes C++ Mentoring
+Rainer D 6 P2 500x500Modernes C++ Mentoring

 Overloading of Function Templates and Functions

 Let me use the function max once more.
-This time I instantiate it for float and double, and I provide a function max taking also doubles.
+This time I instantiate it for float and double, and I provide a function max also taking doubles.

-Here is my next example:
+Here is my following example:

 template <typename T>